 A lawful non-conforming use, building or structure, may be restored after damage by any cause, provided that the bulk, height and area shall not be in excess of that which existed prior to damage; that all applicable New York State Uniform Fire Prevention and Building Code provisions be fully complied with; that other applicable Zoning requirements be complied with; and that the restoration be commenced within one (1) calendar year of the damage and be fully completed within two (2) calendar years of such occurrence.
 One (1) year extensions for the restoration may be granted, provided due diligence can be demonstrated to the Code Enforcement Officer.

-70-E. Termination of Certain Uses and/or Structures

-The non-conforming uses specified below are deemed to be a public nuisance and sufficiently objectionable and out of character in the Zoning District to which such use is located as to potentially endanger public health, depreciate the value of other property and uses permitted in the District, and otherwise inhibit the harmonious, safe and orderly development of such District.
-Therefore, each such non-conforming use shall be terminated on or before the expiration of the specified period of time after the effective date of this Zoning Law.

-Any non-conforming automobile wrecking yard or other junk yard shall be discontinued not later than two (2) years from the effective date of this Zoning Law.

-[RF: You provide that any non-conforming auto wrecking yards or junk yard have 2 years after adoption of the zoning law to phase out.
-This would likely have to be enforced by legal action.
-Courts apply a standard that a reasonable amortization period must be given to a landowner before a municipality can terminate the use.
-I am not sure 2 years would be deemed adequate if the operations are still active and ongoing.]

-70-F. Completion of On-going Construction
+70-E. Completion of On-going Construction

 Any construction, use or occupancy of any land, building or structure which has been lawfully commenced prior to the effective date of this Zoning Law, pursuant to a valid Special Use Permit, Site Plan Approval, Subdivision Approval, Variance, and/or Building Permit may be completed and used in accordance with the conditions of said approval and plans on file with the applicable Board or Code Enforcement Officer.
 One (1) year extensions for the completion of construction may be granted, provided due diligence can be demonstrated to the Code Enforcement Officer.

-70-G. Existing Undersized Lots
+70-F. Existing Undersized Lots

 Any lot held in single and separate ownership prior to the adoption of this Zoning Law and whose area and/or depth are less than the specified minimum lot requirements for the District, may be considered as complying with such minimum lot requirements and no variance shall be required, provided that: